Canadian Arctic Rift System: Waterbodies

 Nares Strait lies within the Nares Submarine Rift Valley between North Greenland and Ellesmere Island.
 It is a north-northeast trending channel connecting Baffin Bay in the south with the Arctic Ocean in the north.
 From south to north, the strait includes Smith Sound, Kane Basin, Kennedy Channel, Hall Basin and Robeson Channel.

 Parry Channel is a waterway in the Arctic Archipelago formed by the Parry Submarine Rift Valley.
 It consists of four waterbodies: Lancaster Sound, M'Clure Strait, Viscount Melville Sound and Barrow Strait.
 With a length of over 1100 km, Parry Channel connects Baffin Bay in the east with Beaufort Sea in the west.
 The north and south sides of the channel are opened by a number of smaller waterways.
 Of these, Admiralty Inlet penetrates deep into the northwestern part of Baffin Island from the south side of Lancaster Sound.
 At the west end of Parry Channel, Prince of Wales Strait leads southwest from the junction of Viscount Melville Sound and M'Clure Strait into Amundsen Gulf.

 Jones Sound occupies a rift valley between Ellesmere Island in the north and Devon Island in the south.
 It has an east–west length of roughly 210 km and a width varying from about 47 to 116 km.
-Surface data and the existence of corresponding seaward-dropping fault blocks on the north coast of Devon Island and on the south coast of Ellesmere Island suggest that Jones Sound may be a graben structure.
+Surface data and the existence of corresponding seaward-dropping fault blocks on the north coast of Devon Island and on the south coast of Ellesmere Island suggest Jones Sound may be a graben structure.

 Baffin Bay is a 1200 km long and 500 km wide semi-enclosed sea surrounded by Ellesmere Island and Devin Island in the north, Greenland in the east and Baffin Island in the west.
 It is an example of a failed proto-ocean, centrally underlain by oceanic crust of the Baffin Basin which is surrounded by extended continental crust that varies approximately 25 to 30 km thick.
 Connected to the North Atlantic Ocean in the south through Davis Strait and to the Arctic Ocean in the north through Nares Strait, Jones Sound and Lancaster Sound, the ocean water in Baffin Bay is highly stratified.
 The surface water, of Arctic origin, is cold and fresh.
 Below the Arctic layer is a layer of Atlantic origin, which is warm and saline.
 Below the Atlantic layer are Baffin Bay Deep Water and Baffin Bay Bottom Water, both of which are cold and saline.
 On a net annual basis, approximately 1.7 Sv of water flows out of the Arctic Ocean through Baffin Bay, making the bay the second most important conduit between the Arctic Ocean and the rest of the world's oceans.